RebelToolbox/RebelDocumentation/tutorials/animation/cutout_animation.rst

 -  Inverse Kinematics (IK) is useful for animating extremities like hands and feet, and can't be used with our rig in its current state.

-To solve these problems we'll use Godot's skeletons.
+To solve these problems we'll use Rebel Engine's skeletons.

 Skeletons
 ~~~~~~~~~

-In Godot there is a helper to create "bones" between nodes.
+In Rebel Engine there is a helper to create "bones" between nodes.
 The bone-linked
 nodes are called skeletons.

 As an example, let's turn the right arm into a skeleton.
 To create